 The project on the global history of energy is based at the Joint Center for History and Economics and the MIT Research Group on History, Energy, and Environment.
 The project explores how the historical study of energy use and transformation can widen perspectives on economic, social, and environmental processes in the past.
 It also serves as a forum for the historical discussion of energy in all its forms in a global and comparative context, and supports a series of workshops, lectures and events.

-This site provides a hub for information on energy history.
-It archives the data assembled by the 'Long-term energy and growth' project that has worked to reconstruct historical energy consumption in Europe in a consistent manner, and that provides the evidential underpinning is linked to the volume Power to the People: energy in Europe over the last five centuries.
+1)The 'Long-term energy and growth' project that has worked to reconstruct historical energy consumption in Europe in a consistent manner, and that provides the evidential underpinning is linked to the volume Power to the People: energy in Europe over the last five centuries.